 To engage in Social Benefit Concerts for Funding (this also comes under the purview of mutual engagement for MDGs)

-Create United Nations recognition for Youth Ambassadors (We shall have to check whether such recognition is under the scope of WM activities)
+Create United Nations recognition for Youth Ambassadors (We shall have to check whether such recognition is under the scope of WM activities) Anwser is needed from Paul

 Celebrate Youth Leaders for MDGL’s achievements in societies. (same as above)

-Nominate/Commission Youth Ambassadors (Does WM also has its separate Ambassadors program???)
+Nominate/Commission Youth Ambassadors (also has its separate Ambassadors program???)
+Awnser: (NO ) Because, WM And Youth Ambassadors are collaborates partners, therefore have we authomaticaly adopte the same Ambassadors programme

 PURPOSE AND SCOPE

-Youth Millennium Development Ambassadors and Worldview Mission will utilize the wisdom, networks, and ambition of these young educators and leaders will allow us to push forward the initiative that promotes the realization of the MDGL’s.
+Youth Millennium Development Ambassadors and Worldview Mission will utilize the wisdom, networks, and ambition of these young educators and leaders will allow us to push forward the initiative that promotes the realization of the MDGs.

 In Addition; we cannot hope to see real change unless every person knows what is being done in an effort to positively change each of their lives.
 By recognizing prominent and outstanding youth advocates within the communities with the title of Youth Millennium Development Ambassador, we are more likely to communicate the changes and see them successfully carried out.
 The Youth Millennium Development Ambassadors’ title is a celebration of commitment and a commission to a higher duty and responsibility, which recognizes the past accomplishments and the potentials to do more.

 Each organization of this MOU is responsible for its own expenses related to this MOU.
 There will/will not be an exchange of funds between the parties for tasks associated with this MOU only if the need arise.
 (WM is arranging funds for the conference and as per this clause, WM will not share those funds with conference people, what does they want to say??
-Please ask!)
+Please ask!) ??( ???)

 RESPONSIBILITIES